 Post-harvest management and processing: Promoting smallholder farmer production in response to market demand

-Market development: Increasing market opportunities for smallholder farmers; Support marketing and circulation of small farm agroecological produce; Facilitate coordination among organizations of consumers and producers
+Market development: Increasing market opportunities for smallholder farmers; supporting marketing and circulation of agroecological produce; facilitating coordination among organizations of consumers and producers

-Technology: Improving the National Gene bank; Technical assistance in implanting sustainable technologies
+Technology: Improving the national gene bank; technical assistance in implementing sustainable technologies

 See where Heifer is working around the world to end hunger.